mickeyshaughnessy/cc-example/README.md

 In this solution I build a histogram of lengths and extract its maximum using the standard python max function, which is O(k), where k is the number of elements in the list.
 In this case `k = MAX_LINE_LEN`.
-This solution is chosen because it allows for a very simple program whose runtime can be linear in the size of the input files.
+This solution is chosen because it allows for a very simple program whose runtime is linear in the size of the input files.

 Running the scripts